Volodymyr-Korolevych/try-it-nuxt-content/demo/content/articles/steps-to-build-my-demo.md

 ---
-title: Steps To Build  My Demo
+title: Steps I Built  My Demo
-description: Learn how  I built my demo starting with demo-blog-nuxt-content
+description:
 ---
+### Introduction
+This topic is a good example how I tried to build my Demo.
+Problem was in

 ### Links